 In Greece, for example, the government is clear about how widespread testing options are.

-Before a trip to Madrid this summer, I simply searched “Madrid COVID-19 testing labs” a week before making way for Spain.
+Before a trip to Madrid last summer, I simply searched “Madrid COVID-19 testing labs” a week before making way for Spain.
 Within a few minutes, I had booked an appointment for a rapid antigen test at a lab just north of central Madrid.
 Fifteen minutes, 50 euros, and a poke up the brain later, I had my negative results in my inbox.